Web-Dev-Collaborative/Medium_Articles/Originals/2021-03-06_Python-Study-Guide-for-a-JavaScript-Programmer-5cfdf3d2bdfb.md

 ```
  {#198e .graf .graf--pre .graf-after--h3 name="198e"}
 width=8
-print(‘ decimal hex binary’)
+print(' decimal hex binary')
-print(‘-’*27)
+print('-'*27)
 for num in range(1,16):
-for base in ‘dXb’:
+for base in 'dXb':
-print(‘{0:{width}{base}}’.format(num, base=base, width=width), end=’ ‘)
+print('{0:{width}{base}}'.format(num, base=base, width=width), end=' ')
 print()
 Getting Input from the Command Line
 Python runs synchronously, all programs and processes will stop when listening for a user input.
-The input function shows a prompt to a user and waits for them to type ‘ENTER’.
+The input function shows a prompt to a user and waits for them to type 'ENTER'.
 Scripts vs Programs
 Programming Script : A set of code that runs in a linear fashion.
 The largest difference between scripts and programs is the level of complexity and purpose.
-Programs typically have many UI’s.
+Programs typically have many UI's.
 ```